qqlu/Amodal-Instance-Segmentation-through-KINS-Dataset/README.md

 # [Amodal Instance Segmentation through KINS Dataset](http://jiaya.me/papers/amodel_cvpr19.pdf)
 by [Lu Qi](http://www.luqi.info), Li Jiang, [Shu Liu](http://www.shuliu.me), [Xiaoyong Shen](http://xiaoyongshen.me/), [Jiaya Jia](http://www.cse.cuhk.edu.hk/leojia/).

+# Update!
+(16.02.2020)
+- **We update the new annotation with occlusion order in update_train_2020.json and update_test_2020.json.
+The visualization code is in vis_json_2020.py.
+Please be download in here(https://drive.google.com/drive/folders/1FuXz1Rrv5rrGG4n7KcQHVWKvSyr3Tkyo?usp=sharing).**
+- "a_*" and "i_*" represent the amodal and inmodal annotation.
+- **The "oco_id" and "ico_id" represent the cluster id and the relative occlusion id in this cluster for instances.** As paper said, instances in an image are first partitioned into several disconnected clusters, each with a few connected instances for easy occlusion detection.
+Relative occlusion order is based on the distance of each instance to the camera.
+The non-overlapping instances are labeled as 0.
+As for the occluded instances in a cluster, order starts from 1 and increases by 1 when occluded once.

 ## Introduction
 This repository has released the training and test set of KINS.
 The annotation format follows COCO style.
 The mask can be decoded by COCOAPI.